PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 [PostHog](/) (that's us 👋) is an all-in-one platform for session replay, product analytics, feature flags, A/B testing, and user surveys – everything you need to understand your users.
 This means it's not just an alternative to Hotjar, but also tools like [Mixpanel](/blog/best-mixpanel-alternatives) and [LaunchDarkly](/blog/best-launchdarkly-alternatives).

-According to [BuiltWith](https://trends.builtwith.com/analytics/PostHog), as of Feb 2024, PostHog is used on 5,169 (0.52%) of the top 1 million websites.
+According to [BuiltWith](https://trends.builtwith.com/analytics/PostHog), as of February 2024, PostHog is used on 5,169 (0.52%) of the top 1 million websites.
 Hotjar is used by [72,048 of the top 1 million websites](https://trends.builtwith.com/analytics/Microsoft-Clarity).
 Typical PostHog users are engineers and product managers at startups and mid-size companies, such as [Webshare](/customers/webshare), [AssemblyAI](/customers/assemblyai), and [Purplewave](/customers/purplewave).

 #### Key features